-FLORIDA INTERNATIONAL UNIVERSITY APPLICATION OF SPOUSE, SAME-SEX DOMESTIC PARTNER OR DEPENDENT CHILD FOR ENROLLMENT IN THE BOT-UFF (FACULTY AND LIBRARIAN) EMPLOYEE TUITION WAIVER PROGRAM
+FLORIDA INTERNATIONAL UNIVERSITY APPLICATION OF SPOUSE OR DEPENDENT CHILD FOR ENROLLMENT IN THE BOT-UFF (FACULTY AND LIBRARIAN) EMPLOYEE TUITION WAIVER PROGRAM

-Fulltime employees who are in the UFF (Faculty and Librarian) bargaining unit, their spouses, same-sex domestic partners, and dependent children under the age of twenty-five (25) may enroll for a combined maximum of ten (10) credit hours each semester (Fall, Spring or Summer).
-Individuals other than employees participating in this program must be degree-seeking students and may register during the regular registration period.
+Fulltime employees who are in the UFF (Faculty and Librarian) bargaining unit, their spouses and dependent children under the age of twenty-five (25) may enroll for a combined maximum of ten (10) credit hours each semester (Fall, Spring or Summer).
+Dependents participating in this program must be degree-seeking students and may register during the regular registration period.